WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Snapdrop/README.md

 # Snapdrop

-A Local File Sharing In Your Browser.
-Inspired By Apple's Airdrop.
+A local file sharing in your browser.
+Inspired by Apple's Airdrop.

 ---